For Honduran migrants in caravan, the journey is personal

 After being deported, he immediately turned around and headed back toward the United States with the caravan in hopes of rejoining his wife, who is from Mexico.

-"I went to the U.S. fleeing the drug traffickers.
+"I came (to the United States) fleeing the drug traffickers.
 The U.S. police know that.
 They told me I qualified for asylum.
 But they didn't give it to me," Polanco said as he rested in the shade of a gas station in the far southern Mexican state of Chiapas.
 "I can't live in Honduras because my life is in danger."

 Polanco said he will never give up on trying to return to the U.S. That's where his home, his family, his land are.
 He said he's been paying U.S. taxes for 13 years and never invested a cent in Honduras because "it's unlivable, dangerous."